AmitayAbudy/homebridge-pioneer-SC-LX88/README.md

 This plugin is not yet on NPM.
 Insatllation only via GitHub at the moment...

 1. Install the homebridge framework using `npm install -g homebridge`
-2. Install **homebridge-pioneer-avr** using `npm install -g git+https://git@github.com/AmitayAbudy/homebridge-pioneer-avr`
+2. Install **homebridge-pioneer-SC-LX88** using `npm install -g git+https://git@github.com/AmitayAbudy/homebridge-pioneer-SC-LX88`
 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.

 ## Accessory configuration example